junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas nods grimly.

 "Umm, Cas?"
-Sam asks carefully, "What will happen if angels really extinct?"
+Sam asks carefully, "What will happen when -- if angels really extinct?
+If they're all gone?"

 Cas breathes heavily.
 "I can't imagine," he says after a beat.

 "'You can't imagine'?
 What's that supposed to mean?"
 Dean demands with narrowed eyes.

 "There will be no Heaven.
 All the souls in the Heaven will be cast in the wind, billions and billions of souls banished to the Vail or the Earth.
 Or worse, Hell.
-New dying souls linger in the Vail without a place to go, before the Vail cracks with the burden.
+New souls from any death coming after this will linger in the Vail without a place to go, before the Vail cracks with the burden.
 That's just the start.
 What do you think humans would be like when they realize there is no post-life reward after they die?
 There will be no eternal happiness waiting for them regardless of how much good they do when they are alive or how much pain they have suffered?"
 Cas tilts his head again at Dean, eyes squinted.

 Dean stammers, "Surely the post-life reward can't be the only thing people do good for."

 "Some, maybe, but how many?"
 Cas sighs.
 "This angel disease -- pandemic -- thing, might not directly infect human, but it can still destroy the world in the end, given time.
 And we don't have much time left to save it."

+"What about you?"
+Dean glances at him, almost sheepishly.

+"What about me?"
+Cas is confused for a second.

+"Last time when I was in a world where all the angels were gone, you were like..."
+Dean's mind wanders briefly into the alternate world that feels like so long ago, where Zachariah sent him five years ahead of his own time, but he never forgets that Cas's look in there.
+He swallows.
+"Would that make you mortal?
+You know, if you're not infected."

+Cas frowns to consider.
+"Without the supply from Heaven, yes, my power will be drained and I will become mortal eventually, but that's scarcely our biggest concern.
+The whole world will be ending, Dean."

 Dean shares an alarmed look with Sam.
 "Annual world-ending event, awesome."